DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 #### Fluff Dialogue

+- Fluff dialogue is stuff that adds flavor to the world and characters but isn't strictly necessary for the player to understand the story.
+- This is the type of stuff that can be skipped if the player isn't interested in it.

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations: